NHS complaints advocacy

 Without my advocate, I could never have achieved the outcome I wanted.

-NHS complaints advocates support people to complain about the treatment or care that they or a friend or family member have received from an NHS service.
+Advocates can support people to raise concerns about the treatment or care that they or a friend or family member have received from an NHS service.
 This support is available at every stage of the complaints process.

 How an advocate can help you